moebiussurfing/ofxSurfingImGui/README.md

 ### 3_Layout_TypesEngine
 * Uses **ofxSurfing_ImGui_WidgetsTypes.h** and **ofxSurfing_ImGui_Helpers.h**
 * A more powerfull **Layout Engine** to improve "responsive" layouts.
-- Draw each **ofParameter** types with different appearance.
+* Draw each **ofParameter** types with different appearance.
-    * Example 1: Draw a **float parameter** as slider (default), drag nuber or/and +/- stepper box.
+    * EXAMPLE 1: _Draw a **float parameter** as slider (default), drag nuber or/and +/- stepper box._
-    * Example 2: Draw a **bool parameter** as a check box (default), or as a big toggle button with custom dimensions.
+    * EXAMPLE 2: _Draw a **bool parameter** as a check box (default), or as a big toggle button with custom dimensions._
-- Especially useful when params are into an **ofParameterGroup**.
+* Especially useful when params are into an **ofParameterGroup**.
-- Queue settings for a parameter to define configurations to be applied when the widget is drawn.
+* Queue settings for a parameter to define configurations to be applied when the widget is drawn.

-* Available customization options:
+#### Available customization options:
     - Hide the parameter.
     - Set an **ImGui::SameLine** after the widget.
     - Add a final vertical spacing after the widget.
     - Set the widget width to divide the panel width and fit a defined amount of widgets per row/line.

 ![image](/docs/Capture4.PNG?raw=true "image")
 <!-- <img src="docs/Capture4.PNG" width="80%" height="80%"> -->